|Best Practices 2016

 SPECIAL THANKS to the New England Addiction Technology Transfer Center at Brown University for their support with many courses.

 The New England Institute of Addiction Studies, Inc. is an Approved NAADAC Education Provider.
 The New England Institute is a recognized Sponsor of Continuing Education Activities by the Maine State Board of Alcohol and Drug Counselors.
-Through co-sponsorship with the New Hampshire Training Institute on Addictive Disorders this program is pre-approved by the New Hampshire Board of Licensing for Alcohol & Other Drug Use Professionals.
+The New England Institute of Addiction Studies is a pre-approved provider of the New Hampshire Board of Licensing for Alcohol & Other Drug Use Professionals.
+As such, this program is approved for up to 32.5 Continuing Education contact hours for re-licensure, in accordance with 258 CMR.

 Application is being made for approval for social work and licensed mental health counselor continuing education credits.
 Please contact us at firstname.lastname@example.org, 207-621-2549, or refer to updates on this web page for the status of these approvals.